 Swaziland

-Literature Review
+Methodology of the Literature Review

 Literature was searched using combinations of terms: orphan AND aids OR Africa; AND/OR aging out, care leaving , childcare, neglect, qualitative, .… PubMed, Scholars Portal Search, Scopus and Google, as well as bibliographies of pertinent articles and publications of recognized authors, were searched.
 English publications within peer-reviewed journals and grey literature were reviewed.
 To reflect current socio-demographic trends, only studies published after 1990 were eligible.